Ema

 In 2017, Ema's first feature length documentary, MONKEY BUSINESS: THE ADVENTURES OF CURIOUS GEORGE'S CREATORS, was released worldwide.

+Having lived in New York for almost a decade, Ema developed a new perspective toward her homeland of Japan, gaining an appreciation for the core values that had shaped her own character.
 With a desire to tell more complex stories about Japan than what is typically available in international media, Ema decided to create a base in Tokyo from the spring of 2017.

 In 2018, Ema embarked on her second feature documentary KOSHIEN: JAPAN'S FIELD OF DREAMS, exploring the cultural phenomenon of Japanese high school baseball as a microcosm of Japanese society.

-In co-production with NHK, the film is an intimate and dramatic journey following coaches and players from two high schools - one being Shohei Ohtani's alma mater - during the historic 100th summer Koshien tournament.
-Koshien examines the past, present, and future of Japan's national obsession, as it struggles to balance character building traditions with more moderate ways to educate the next generation of successful adults.
-After premiering at DOC NYC, the film aired in primetime on ESPN in 2020, and was released theatrically in Japan.
-It became a New York Times recommendation for international streaming and featured on the Criterion Channel.
+In co-production with NHK, the film is an intimate and dramatic journey following coaches and players from two high schools - including MLB superstar Shohei Ohtani's alma mater, Hanamaki Higashi - during the historic 100th summer Koshien tournament.
+KOSHIEN examines the past, present, and future of Japan's national obsession, as it struggles to balance character building traditions with more moderate ways to educate the next generation of successful adults.

-Ema's latest feature THE MAKING OF A JAPANESE made its world premiere at the Tokyo International Film Festival in 2023.
-With unprecedented access to a public elementary school in Tokyo, the film intimately follows 1st and 6th graders for one year, observing kids learning the traits necessary to become part of Japanese society.
-Having attended Japanese elementary school herself, the film comes from Ema's belief that the foundation of Japanese society can be seen in the schooling system.
-The film is represented by renowned sales agent Autlook, with the international premiere at Thessaloniki International Documentary Festival.
+Ema's third and latest feature, THE MAKING OF A JAPANESE, intimately follows 1st and 6th graders for one year at a public elementary school in Tokyo, observing kids learning the traits necessary to become part of Japanese society.
+Having attended Japanese elementary school herself, the film comes from Ema's belief that the foundation of Japanese society can be seen in the school system.

 Contact